Chicago circulation wars: Aftermath

 The start of the World War I brought an end to the circulation wars as the newspapers were able to rely on daily violent headlines to attract readers.
 The circulation gangs were disbanded.
-Some of the circulation gang members, such as Mossy Enright and Dion O'Bannion, went on to engage in the 1920s bootleg wars, and O'Bannion formed the notorious North Side Gang.
+Some of the circulation gang members, such as Mossy Enright and Dean O'Banion, went on to engage in the 1920s bootleg wars, and O'Banion formed the notorious North Side Gang.
 One compromise resulting from the circulation wars was an agreement that the Tribune be displayed exclusively on the top shelf of newsstands.

 The Chicago circulation wars have been described by historians as the industry's most violent period.
 McCormick testified in 1921 that about 27 men and newsboys had been killed between 1910 and 1912.
 McCormick would deny any involvement in the violence, but said that Max Annenberg "proved to be much the best circulation manager in town".

 On November 4, 1938, Harold L. Ickes entered a statement by Joseph F. Guffey in the Senate record:

 The rise of Chicago gangsterism and racketeering may be traced back to the bitter struggle for circulation between certain Chicago newspapers shortly before the World War.

 What I am about to tell you is chiefly a matter of course record-- the pleadings of [Moe] Annenberg's own lawyers.

-Annenberg assembled a gang of plug-uglies, including Dion O'Bannion, later a Chicago gang leader himself.
+Annenberg assembled a gang of plug-uglies, including Dion O'Bannion[sic], later a Chicago gang leader himself.
 Annenberg hired out the gang to Hearst to "sell" the Chicago Hearst papers.
 The "salesmanship consisted of sweeping competing papers off the newsstands and pulling drivers from the seats of circulation trucks.
 Newsboys were beaten up for refusing to take more papers than they could sell.
 A trolley car was shot up by these newspaper "salesmen".
 During this prelude to Capone, several men were killed.
 The reign of physical terror instituted by these advocates of "freedom of the press" did not end until Chicago was ridden and ruled by racketeers.
 The hiring of "Moe" Annenberg by Hearst was the beginning of the subsequent flood of lawlessness that almost engulfed law enforcement in the United States.